togwand/nixos/README.md

 # nixos-config
-My NixOS flake containing environment configurations, scripts, and more.
+My NixOS flake containing environment configurations, scripts, and more

 #### Features:
  * Configurations/environments (desktop/stale, iso/minimal)
- * Scripts (bash system manager menu, bash nixos installer)
+ * Scripts (bash shell command manager, bash nixos installer)

 #### Inputs:
  * Unstable channel of nixpkgs -> Earlier and more features, thus overall less issues than stable
  * Home-manager master -> Closest one to the unstable channel
  * Nixvim -> Very modular and fairly easy to modify.

 #### Outputs:
  * stale -> Desktop hyprland configuration for develpment and gaming, still a work in progress.
  * minimal -> Minimal installation environment to be used as an iso image in a removable device.

 #### Formatter:
 Alejandra -> Good formatter, only a few minor issues on my end.

 ### CURRENT PRIORITY:
- * Scripts: Manager -> Installer
+ * Scripts: Installer
  * Desktop: TODO 1-5)
  * ISO: Reach the point of installing with the script
  * Completing TODO lists

 ## Environments
 * Declarative configurations, including options, packages, programs, variables, etc

 ### Desktop
 * Daily driver environments for a balanced gaming and development experience, suited for desktop workstations

 #### Stale
 FUSE type drives (ntfs and removable devices) don't work with the NixOS hardware detection method, and they are not added to the generated hardware configuration, and thus don't get added to fstab with this config.